tlswg/tls13-spec/draft-ietf-tls-tls13.md

   and SHA-512 {{SHS}}, respectively.
 The "none" value is provided for future extensibility, in case of a signature algorithm which does not require hashing before signing.
 Previous versions of TLS supported MD5 and SHA-1.
-These algorithms are now deprecated and MUST NOT be offered by TLS 1.3 implementations.
-SHA-1 SHOULD NOT be offered, however clients willing to negotiate use of TLS 1.2 MAY offer support for SHA-1 for backwards compatibility with old servers.
+These algorithms are now deprecated.
+  MD5 MUST NOT be offered by TLS 1.3 implementations; SHA-1 SHOULD NOT be offered.

+  Clients MAY offer support for SHA-1 for backwards compatibility, either with TLS 1.2 servers or for servers that have certificate chains with signatures based on SHA-1.

 signature
 : This field indicates the signature algorithm that may be used.